daryllxd/lifelong-learning/programming/ruby/design/nil.md

 `github.com/mike-burns/wrapped`

 ## Nil is Unfriendly

 - Null object
 - Exceptions
 - Maybe.
 Use when you need different handling situations for `nil`.

 # DAS: How and Why to Avoid Nil

-IVARs return `nil`, [] returns `nil`, and {} returns `nil`.
+Uninstantiated instance variables by default return `nil`, [] returns `nil`, and {} returns `nil`.
 When we look for a hash of a key that doesn't exist, it returns nil.
 The `nil` percolates through and you get failures in points far from where we started.

 When we call a method on `nil`, we get "undefined method METHOD for `nil`".
 The problem is that the method that introduces a nil could be several methods deep.
 The introduction of the `nil` is not local to the trace.